-CANSO HARBOUR - APPROACH FROM THE EAST (2008)
+CANSO HARBOUR - APPROACH FROM THE NORTH (2008)

-CANSO HARBOUR - APPROACH FROM THE SOUTHEAST (2008)
+CANSO HARBOUR (2018)

-- Eastern Patch Rock, 1.8 miles SE of Cape Canso, has a depth of 8.2 m, over which the sea breaks occasionally.
-East cardinal light and whistle buoy PK (666.8) is moored 1 mile NE of Eastern Patch Rock.
-Cape Breaker, rock at a depth of 4.9 m, lies 1 mile ESE of Cape Canso; it breaks in heavy weather.
-Roaring Bull, 0.4 mile WSW of Cape Breaker, has a depth of 1.2 m and nearly always breaks. - Keeper Reef lies 0.8 mile east, and Kirby Rock, 0.4 mile NE of Cape Canso.
-The conspicuous church spire at Canso, open NW of Glasgow Head, bearing 298°, clears Cape Breaker, Keeper Reef and Kirby Rock. - Stanley Shoals are three small rocky patches with a least depth of 7.6 m, 1.4 miles SE of Cranberry Islands.
-The Washball, 0.6 mile SE of Cranberry Islands, dries 1.8 m and is nearly always visible. - Glasgow Head, 1.3 miles NW of Cape Canso, is a conspicuous red clay cliff 26 m in elevation.
+32 Keeper Reef lies 0.8 mile east, and Kirby Rock, 0.4 mile NE of Cape Canso.
+The conspicuous church spire at Canso, open NW of Glasgow Head, bearing 298°, clears Cape Breaker, Keeper Reef and Kirby Rock.

+Stanley Shoals are three small rocky patches with a least depth of 7.6 m, 1.4 miles SE of Cranberry Islands.
+The Washball, 0.6 mile SE of Cranberry Islands, dries 1.8 m and is nearly always visible.

+Glasgow Head, 1.3 miles NW of Cape Canso, is a conspicuous red clay cliff 26 m in elevation.
 Black Rocks, 1 m in elevation, mark the west side of the SE channel into Canso Harbour.
 Bootes Bank and Man of War, a rock covering at half tide and usually marked by breakers, lie 0.6 mile NW of Black Rocks.
 Port hand light and bell buoy PK7 (670) is moored close NE of Man of War.
-Mackerel Rock, lies 0.45 mile SE of Grassy Island. - A narrow secondary channel lies between Glasgow Head and Black Rocks, Bootes Bank and Mackerel Rock.
+Mackerel Rock, lies 0.45 mile SE of Grassy Island.

+35 A narrow secondary channel lies between Glasgow Head and Black Rocks, Bootes Bank and Mackerel Rock.

-- North approach to Canso Harbour.
-The channel from Chedabucto Bay, between Durells Island and Piscatiqui Island, is marked by buoys and leading lights.
+36 North approach to Canso Harbour. - The channel from Chedabucto Bay, between Durells Island and Piscatiqui Island, is marked by buoys and leading lights.
 Flag Hill, on the north side of Durells Island, is 26 m in elevation and prominent.
-Fairway light and whistle buoy PC (682) is moored 0.8 mile NNW of Piscatiqui Island. - 37 Net Rocks and Whitman Rock lie off the west side of the entrance.
-There is a buoyed secondary channel between these rocks and Durells Island. - Hog Island, Welsh Island and the Derabies Islands front Chedabucto Bay, north of George Island.
+Fairway light and whistle buoy PC (682) is moored 0.8 mile NNW of Piscatiqui Island.

+37 Net Rocks and Whitman Rock lie off the west side of the entrance.
+There is a buoyed secondary channel between these rocks and Durells Island.

+38 Hog Island, Welsh Island and the Derabies Islands front Chedabucto Bay, north of George Island.
 The north sides of these islands are steep-to, except at the west end where Black Rock, 1 m in elevation, extends 0.25 mile north of Hog Island.
 East Rock, near the east end of the Derabies, is bare granite 7 m in elevation.
 Kelp Rocks, part of the Canso Ledges, 0.7 mile ESE of East Rock, have a least depth of 2.1 m and break in heavy weather.
-North Rock dries 1.5 m and lies 0.3 mile east of Kelp Rocks. - The outer leading lights (679, 679.1), in line bearing 170°, are situated on Hart Island.
-Each light is shown from a white daymark with a red stripe. - The inner leading lights (674, 674.2) are in line bearing $164\frac{1}{2}^{\circ}$ to pass east of Hart Island.
-The lights are shown from white daymarks with red stripes on the Grave Island breakwater. - A light (678) is shown from a triangular skeleton tower on the SW shore of Piscatiqui Island.
+North Rock dries 1.5 m and lies 0.3 mile east of Kelp Rocks.
+39 The outer leading lights (679, 679.1), in line bearing 170°, are situated on Hart Island.
+Each light is shown from a white daymark with a red stripe.

+40 The inner leading lights (674, 674.2) are in line bearing $164\frac{1}{2}^{\circ}$ to pass east of Hart Island.
+The lights are shown from white daymarks with red stripes on the Grave Island breakwater.

+41 A light (678) is shown from a triangular skeleton tower on the SW shore of Piscatiqui Island.
 A light (677) is shown from a circular tower with a green band on Starling Rock, 0.13 mile north of Grave Island.
 Another light (679.5) is shown from a similar tower off the NE end of the easternmost Public wharf.
 Both towers are built on wooden cribs.